 How to grow crystals with salt: To use chemical reactions between water and potash alum(Potassium) in the creation of various crystal formations.

-Crystals consist of an orderly arrangement in the molecular structure of a solid object, in a pattern known as crystallinity.
+Crystals consist of an orderly arrangement in the molecular structure of a solid object, this pattern known as crystallinity.

 Crystals can be man-made by heating water with a chemical known as potash alum.
 Many geometrical shapes can be created through this process, such as cubic, hexagonal, tetragonal crystals.

-Important notice: parental or teacher guidance required at all times.
+Important notice: parental or teacher guidance required for all process.

 - Quantity of Rochelle salt.

 - Rochelle Salt

 what is rochelle salt: Potassium sodium tartrate tetrahydrate, also known as Rochelle salt, is a double salt of tartaric acid first prepared (in about 1675) by an apothecary, Pierre Seignette, of La Rochelle, France.
 Potassium sodium tartrate and monopotassium phosphate were the first materials discovered to exhibit piezoelectricity.
 Wikipedia